dotnet/coreclr/Documentation/design-docs/first-class-structs.md

         to a `GT_FIELD_LIST` with the appropriate load, assemble or extraction code as needed.

     * Otherwise, if it is passed by reference or on the stack, it is kept as `GT_OBJ` or `GT_LCL_VAR`
-      * If passed by reference, the value is either forced to the stack or copied.
+      * Currently, if passed by reference, the value is either forced to the stack or copied.
+      * Proposed: This transformation would also be deferred until `Lowering`, at which time the liveness information can provide `lastUse` information to allow a dead struct to be passed directly by reference instead of being copied.

 It is proposed to add the following transformations in `Lowering`:
 * Transform struct values that are passed to or returned from calls by creating one or more of the following: